 Although electricity cannot be directly stored, it can be easily stored in other forms, for example, chemical energy and converted back to electricity when needed and as such there are a wide range of different technologies available that can be used for electrical energy storage, from batteries, to fuel cells, to super capacitors.

 Batteries of different chemical compositions provide flexible options that can be used at scales from a few watts to power mobile phones up to several kilo-watts (kW) to drive electric vehicles, making them suitable for a wide range of off-grid and transportation applications.
 Also, electric vehicle batteries that are no longer suitable for use in vehicles may provide a low cost source of small-scale renewable energy storage.

 Fuel cells are a relatively new energy storage technology with high capital costs.
 However, with characteristics such as no moving parts, no emissions, lightweight, versatility and reliability, makes them a new type of technology with a lot of future energy storage potential.

-To learn more about “Energy Storage”, or just to explore the advantages and disadvantages of energy storage devices, then Click Here to get your copy of one of the top books on Biomass direct from Amazon today.
+To learn more about “Energy Storage”, or just to explore the advantages and disadvantages of energy storage devices such as batteries, fuel cells or super capacitors, then Click Here to get your copy of one of the top books on Biomass direct from Amazon today.